 To the dismay of investors following the U.S. cannabis industry closely, provisions regarding the Safe Banking Act were left out in the $900 billion Coronavirus relief bill, passed recently by the U.S. Congress.

-Despite enjoying support from a group of bipartisan Attorneys General, state treasurers, and the members of the House, the legislation failed to find a place in the relief package.
+Despite enjoying support from a group of bipartisan Attorneys General, state treasurers, and a majority of the members of the House, the legislation failed to find a place in the relief package.

 However, the cannabis industry as along with those financial institutions considering providing financing to the cannabis industry remains optimistic that the Safe Banking Act may be turned into law in 2021.

 If the bill is signed into law, which many believe is a possibility in the near term, the marijuana industry in the country would undergo a revolution as it will overcome the biggest hurdle in its path to becoming a top performer, which is the lack of banking services.

 Passed by the House Financial Services Committee last year, the Secure and Fair Enforcement Banking Act or the SAFE Banking Act, opens up avenues for legal and effective financing for marijuana companies in the United States.

 The bill seeks to safeguard the process of financial lending to cannabis companies in the country.
 This would not only protect the industry’s credit lines but also aid cannabis ancillary industries in the country.
 The ancillary sector has been suffering from financial uncertainties associated with the legal status of marijuana in the past.

 4 Stocks That Stand to Gain the Most